-The master of applied computer science (MACS) program is designed to further students' understanding of the computing technologies shaping our world today and to prepare students for sustaining a life-long contribution to a technology-related career.
+The Master of Applied Computer Science Program (MACS) is designed to further students' understanding of the computing technologies shaping our world today and to prepare students for sustaining a lifelong contribution to a technology-related career.
 The MACS program provides students with a theoretical and practical understanding of important areas in the computing field.

 The MACS program is designed for students with a bachelor's degree in computer science or a related field.
 However, a student with a non-computer-related degree may substitute relevant work experience as a prerequisite for entry into the program.
-College graduates who have not worked or studied in a computing field may become eligible for the program by addressing their deficiencies, either by taking courses at Saint Xavier University prior to their enrollment in the program (a conditional acceptance will be considered) or by providing documentation that they have completed similar courses at another institution.
+College graduates who have not worked or studied in a computing field may become eligible for the program by addressing their deficiencies either by taking courses at Saint Xavier University prior to their enrollment in the program (a conditional acceptance will be considered), or by providing documentation that they have completed similar courses at another institution.
 Students wishing to pursue this option should consult with the program director.